scalameta/mdoc/fox/src/main/resources/docs/installation.md

 !!! tip "Set up Material using Docker"

-    The official [Docker image][1] for Material comes with all dependencies pre-installed and ready-to-use with the latest version published on PyPI, packaged in a very small image (35MB compressed).
+    pre-installed and ready-to-use with the latest version published on PyPI, packaged in a very small image (35MB compressed).